-On those rare occasions I don't bring leftovers for lunch at work, I always buy the Turkey Chili Soup from Fresh and Co.
-It's light and healthy and one cup always fills me up.
+When I worked full time in the city, on those rare occasions I don't bring leftovers for lunch at work, I always bought the Turkey Chili Soup from Fresh and Co.
+This homemade version is just as good, and so much cheaper than buying it!
+Light, healthy and one cup always fills me up.

 Now I know I have quite a few chili recipes on my site, but this one is perfect when you need a quick meal.
 Courtesy of my friend Julia, of Julia's Healthy Italian Cooking.
-If you've been following me for a while, you'll know some of her recipes, Filetto di Pomodoro, Balsamic Chicken with Roasted Vegetables, Pasta con Sarde are just a few of her recipes featured here on Skinnytaste.
 She's an amazing cook, a working mother of four, and always cooks her family quick healthy meals made from scratch.
 This soup is a super easy to make and is ready in less than 20 minutes.

 For a thinner soup add more broth, or you can leave the broth out and you have yourself a bowl of chili.
 Don't you love recipes that can be so versatile?

 Gina's Weight Watcher Recipes

 Servings: 9 • Size: 1-1/4 cups • Points+: 5 • Smart Points: 5

 Calories: 199 • Fat: 1.4 g • Carb: 30 g • Fiber: 7.0 g • Protein: 19.5 g